Two different categories of support.

 Get startedFrequently asked questions.

-Is an AI mental health companion the same as therapy?
+Is a nervous system companion the same as therapy?

-No. An AI mental health companion is not licensed therapy, does not diagnose, does not prescribe, and is not a replacement for a clinician for clinical conditions, crisis support, or trauma treatment.
+No. A nervous system companion is not licensed therapy, does not diagnose, does not prescribe, and is not a replacement for a clinician for clinical conditions, crisis support, or trauma treatment.
 It is a different category of support: a place to be heard, talk things through, and process daily experiences between (or alongside) professional care.

 What can an AI companion do that therapy can't?